Steering robot

 Installation method:

-◆ Direct installation (installed on the vehicle steering column);
+◆ Direct installation (installed on the steering column of the vehicle);

-◆ Indirect installation (installed on the original steering wheel through an adapter).
+◆ Indirect installation (installed on the steering wheel of the original car through an adapter).

 Standard test template: